 It's also a good week to read about civil rights because the United States Constitution was signed on September 17, 1787.
 In January the library will host a presentation and series of sessions with Dave Kluge, the author of The People's Guide to the United States Constitution, which is being published on Constitution Day this week.
 (Watch this space for more details as they become available.)
 Also think about those who have been prevented from enjoying such rights until declared free and about other countries whose people later became free and independent.
+This Week's Question: While thinking about civil rights, when is Banned Books Week going to be celebrated at this library and in bookstores?

 Answer to Last Week's Question: In "James Fenimore Cooper's Literary Offenses" Mark Twain responded to critics in nineteenth century America and England who had called James Fenimore Cooper an artist based on their seemingly numerical assessments of his work.
 Tongue thoroughly in cheek, he says "Cooper's art has some defects.
 In one place in 'The Deerslayer', and in the restricted space of two-thirds of a page, Cooper has scored 114 offenses against literary art out of a possible 115.
 It breaks the record."